Human Acts by Han Kang, translated by Deborah Smith (Hogarth) ~Ernie Hoyt

 Like Yohan, E.J.
 Koh is dominated by words.
 In her memoir, The Magical Language of Others (Asia by the Book, November 2020), she describes her life, lived in four languages, English, Korean, Japanese, and poetry.
 “Languages,” she says, “as they open you, can also allow you to close.”

-Mixed with Koh’s poetry is the harshness of political realities in which a country with millennia of history and tradition becomes sacrificed to global economic interests.
+Mixed with Koh’s poetic language is the harshness of political reality in which a country with millennia of history and tradition becomes sacrificed to global economic interests.
 When Koreans gather together in America to watch the TV coverage of the Olympic ceremony in Seoul, the doves that symbolize world peace perch on the flaming cauldron and are burned alive, “a memory that had to be erased…that had to be forgotten in our soft, closed palms.”

 “Why visit the past, why go digging up its grave?” asks the man who dreams of Korea as a tiger, complete and undivided.
 Yohan’s daughter answers him by embracing the present in another country, unified with her North Korean daughter-in-law, a conclusion that escapes cliche because Koh has clothed it in poetry.~Janet Brown